-Set up Advanced Network Observability for Azure Kubernetes Service (AKS) - Azure managed Prometheus and Grafana (Preview)
+Set up Container Network Observability for Azure Kubernetes Service (AKS) - Azure managed Prometheus and Grafana

-This article shows you how to set up Advanced Network Observability for Azure Kubernetes Service (AKS) using Managed Prometheus and Grafana to visualize the scraped metrics.
+This article shows you how to set up Container Network Observability for Azure Kubernetes Service (AKS) using Managed Prometheus and Grafana and BYO Prometheus and Grafana and to visualize the scraped metrics

-You can use Advanced Network Observability to collect data about the network traffic of your AKS clusters.
+You can use Container Network Observability to collect data about the network traffic of your AKS clusters.
 It enables a centralized platform for monitoring application and network health.
 Currently, metrics are stored in Prometheus and Grafana can be used to visualize them.
-Advanced Network Observability also offers the ability to enable Hubble.
+Container Network Observability also offers the ability to enable Hubble.
 These capabilities are supported for both Cilium and non-Cilium clusters.

 Prerequisites